By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Having this ongoing connection to other clean and sober people helps keep the person focused on their recovery and reduced the temptation to do what others were doing and get high or drunk.
 If you hang out with sober people you are less likely to drink.

 Recently we have seen this same aftercare advantage with those with a mental illness.
 You can go see a therapist, get and take meds but if at the end of a few weeks you go back to your old way of living and nothing changes then you can end up feeling the way you used to feel.
 The depression has returned.

 Staying connected to meds and therapy longer reduces the risk of relapse.
-One study I read reported that those who stayed on antidepressants meds for two years had fewer relapses even after discontinuing the medications.
+One study I read reported that those who stayed on antidepressant meds for two years had fewer relapses even after discontinuing the medications.

 Whatever you do to change your life.
 Keep doing it after that initial change effort starts working.
 That is aftercare in practice.
-Maintaining your changes are the primary purpose of attending an aftercare program.
+Maintaining your changes is the primary purpose of attending an aftercare program.

-FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching and related disciplines in a plain language way.
+FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching, and related disciplines in a plain language way.
 Many are based on the new DSM-5, some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.

 You might also want to check out these other posts Drug Use, Abuse, and Addiction

 Seven David Joel Miller Books are available now!